10 Things To Do When Launching Your Blog

 Five: Set up your plugins

-You’ll need some plugins to run your site the right way.
+(Squarespace users don’t need to worry about this).
+You’ll need some plugins to run your site the right way if you’re on WordPress.
 Some plugins do things on the backend like SEO, or backing up your site.
-Some plugins add features to your blog, like Social Warfare, which adds social media sharing buttons to your posts (you can see an example at the bottom of this post).
+Some plugins add features to your blog, like Social Warfare, which adds social media sharing buttons to your posts.

 There are way too many plugins to go through here, but grab a copy of my 101 Blog Tools guide to see a list of all my favorites.